AshridgeTechnologies/elemento/stories/Generic model object.md

 - Separate out types to ensure runtime does not depend on model package
 - Generic type to recognise properties?
 - Components have metadata to hold state props etc
+- Get rid of stateProperties - only used in Inspector

 To Do
 -----